PRIX PARITANA

 In 2026, the open call for applications runs from 12 January to 24 March.

-A free training session, open to all candidates wishing to apply, will be offered by Fondation H.
+A free training session, open to all candidates wishing to apply, was offered by Fondation H on 20 February 2026.

-Each year, the Laureate of the Prix Paritana benefits from:
+Each year, the Laureate of Prix Paritana benefits from:

 - A creation grant of €3,000